 “There are many things still to be done with

 folded paper and twine.”

 240 publishers have taken part in Small Publishers Fair since 2002.
 This includes international publishers and many others traveling from across the UK.
 Today the Fair combines a core of regular participants alongside new or emerging presses.

 Participation is by invitation.
+Invitations will start to go out in June 2018.
 Email us to be added to the list for consideration and do keep in touch.
 Space is limited and if you are not immediately successful this does not mean that you won’t be another year.